XronosSchedulingLtd/schedulerinstallationdocs/realdata.rst

   #  want to load it in a new live system.
   #
   #============================================================================

+You'll probably want to change the two titles to something more suitable for your school.
+The public one is shown to casual visitors, whilst the internal one is shown to users who have logged in.

+Typical examples might be "My School Calendar" for the public one, and "Scheduler - My School", for the internal one.

 Change "schedulerdemo.xronos.uk" to the domain name of your server, and then delete the final comment and everything which follows it.